• Home

 1. Make a copy of the diagram opposite in your OneNote and mark on it the reasons for the defeat of Germany as Political (P), Economic (E) or Military (M).
 It is possible to use more than one letter for each reason.

 2. Write three (PEE) paragraphs explaining the defeat of Germany politically, economically and militarily.
-Use your textbook pages 31-32 and 44-45 to help you find facts to support your answer.
+Use the text above and /or your textbook pages 31-32 and 44-45 to help support your answer.

 • Home